-You are required to read pages 1 to 226 of The Messiah and then write a 6-7-page review (not including title page or bibliography).
+You are required to read pages 22 to 366 of The Message of the Prophets and then write a 6-7-page review/critique (not including title page and bibliography).
 This is not simply a summary of the book, but a review and evaluation of the content.
-The Book Review is due by the end of Module 7.
+The Book Review is due by the end of Module/Week 7.